john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 Gaussian filters with varying kernel sizes.
 ```

+{numref}`gaussian_filter_performance_fig` we have an image corrupted by random Gaussian noise with $\sigma^2=0.1$.
+We've denoised the image with a 15x15 Gaussian filter.
+Much of the noise has been attenuated, particularly in the light areas at the expense of some loss of detail.
+Gaussian filtering is the art of designing a kernel that achieves the right bargain between noise reduction and the blurring effect.

 ###### Gaussian Filter Examples

 {numref}`gaussian_filter_examples_fig` displays the results of several Gaussian filters of varying kernel sizes.